Skip to main content

 The most common place an engineer will encounter a Watt's Linkage today is in the rear suspension of live-axle vehicles (like many Mustangs, some SUVs, and heavy-duty trucks).
 Its job is to locate the rear axle laterally, preventing it from moving side-to-side relative to the chassis while allowing it to move up and down freely over bumps.

 Figure 3: Conceptual render of a modern Watt's Linkage system installed on a rear differential.
-The central pivot is attached to the axle housing, and the outer rods attach to the vehicle chassis.
+The central pivot is attached to the axle housing.

 Watt's Linkage vs. Panhard Rod